VeerOneGPT/galileo-glass-ui/dist-min/MINIMAL.md

 npm install /path/to/galileo-glass-ui/dist-min styled-components
 ```

-### IMPORTANT: For fastest installation
+### IMPORTANT: For fastest installation and avoiding dependency conflicts

-If you're experiencing very slow installation or dependency resolution issues,
+If you're experiencing slow installation or dependency resolution issues, use the local tarball:
-you can also install directly from the dist-min directory:

 ```bash
 # Create a direct tarball for instant installation